fish-shell/fish-shell/doc_src/index.rst

 - ``BROWSER``, your preferred web browser.
 If this variable is set, fish will use the specified browser instead of the system default browser to display the fish documentation.

-``fish`` also sends additional information to the user through the values of certain environment variables.
+Fish also sends additional information to the user through the values of certain environment variables.
 Most of these variables are read-only and their value can't be changed with ``set``.

 - ``_``, the name of the currently running command (though this is deprecated, and the use of ``status current-command`` is preferred).